JhinJax-Star/Individual-recreation-program/README.md

-# one-little-step
+# Individual recreation program
-Just something about my crawler's code, I'm new in python. :)
+Just something about my crawler's code that funny for me :)
 Thank you watch my code and I hope u can give me some advice.